Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Previous Work

 Paired training images in the medical context are typically not aligned, and hence for pixel-to-pixel training they are registered into the same coordinate system.
 However, registration is never perfect and pixel-to-pixel losses are very sensitive to registration errors reducing the synthesis quality especially on difficult to register areas with large internal anatomic motion such as on pelvis area \citep{wang2021review}.

 In pixel-to-pixel setting, different approaches have been proposed to mitigate for the remaining registration errors \citep{chen2020synthetic, joyce2017robust, kazemifar2019mri, leynes2018zero, yu2019ea}.
-Most similarly to our work, \citet{kong2021breaking} combine cross-modality image synthesis network with registration network to enable training with non-aligned data.
-However, we argue that their method does not robustly mitigate for registration errors especially with real world data sets.
+Most similarly to our work, \citet{kong2021breaking} combine a cross-modality image synthesis network with a registration network to enable training with non-aligned data.
+However, we argue that their method does not robustly mitigate for registration errors especially with real world data sets as will be dicussed in Section \ref{sec:methods}.
 Additionally they use unconditional adversarial training which has been shown to be inferior to conditioning the discriminator with input images.
 In this work we aim to solve both of these problems.

-While performing worse than \textit{pix2pix} when paired and aligned data are available, unsupervised \textit{CycleGAN} is more robust to misalignments due to its cycle consistency loss \citep{kaji2019overview, wang2021review}.
+While performing worse than \textit{pix2pix} when paired and aligned data are available, unsupervised \textit{CycleGAN} is more robust against misalignments due to its cycle consistency loss \citep{kaji2019overview, wang2021review}.
 However, if the misalignments between the modalities are systematic and severe, \textit{CycleGAN} can also fail to produce geometrically aligned predictions.
-Approaches, similar to ones used with \textit{pix2pix}, have also been employed with CycleGAN \citep{zhang2018translating, hiasa2018cross, kida2019cone}. \citet{wang2018unsupervised, wang2019tpsdicyc, wang2021dicyc} propose network architectures combining cross-modality image synthesis and registration, together with mutual information loss between the input and the prediction to enforce similar geometry.
+Approaches, similar to ones used with \textit{pix2pix}, have also been employed with CycleGAN \citep{zhang2018translating, hiasa2018cross, kida2019cone}. \citet{wang2018unsupervised, wang2019tpsdicyc, wang2021dicyc} propose network architectures combining cross-modality image synthesis and registration, together with mutual information loss between the input and the prediction to promote similar geometry.